pauleveritt/pycharm_companion/docs/tutorials/react_typescript/nodejs_debugging/index.rst

 .. tutorialstep::
     published: 2018-02-26 12:00
     duration: 4m18s
     excerpt: Work smart by developing with a visual debugger.
-This lesson shows debugging tests directly in the IDE, was well as debugging UIs in Chrome.
+This lesson shows debugging tests directly in the IDE under the NodeJS debugger.
     is_pro: True
     references:
         author: